craftablescience/VPKEdit/INSTALL.md

 1. You will need to install the VS2015-2022 runtime located at https://aka.ms/vs/17/release/vc_redist.x64.exe.
 2. When that is installed, download either the standalone version or the installer version from [the latest GitHub release](https://github.com/craftablescience/VPKEdit/releases/latest), under the `Assets` dropdown.
-   - Note that if you are using Windows 7, you will need to download the "Compatibility" version of the GUI for it to work.
+   - Note that if you are using Windows 7, 8, or 8.1, you will need to download the "Compatibility" version of the GUI for it to work.
 The CLI will work on any OS.
 3. If you downloaded the standalone files, you're done, just unzip the files.
 If you downloaded the installer, unzip the installer application and run it.
 When running the application Windows will give you a safety warning,